Wealthfront’s Smart Beta

-All of the returns in Figure 3 are pre-tax.
-In our research, we find that Wealthfront’s US Direct Indexing, which is automatically included at no extra fee in Smart Beta portfolios, in some instances may add over 2% in average annual after-tax performance.
-For example, in the back test from previous sections, with certain tax rate assumptions, the Smart Beta strategy added 2.18% of annual tax benefit.
+All of the returns in Figure 2 are pre-tax.
+In our research, we find that Wealthfront’s stock-level tax-loss harvesting service, which is automatically included at no extra fee in Smart Beta portfolios, in some instances may harvest enough losses to create a average annual tax benefit of over 2% of the account value.
 On an after-tax basis, Wealthfront Smart Beta may have relatively better performance than an index (for example, the S&P 500) or a fund that does not include tax-loss harvesting.

 Finally, we examine the performance of the individual factors used in Wealthfront Smart Beta, to indicate which factors contributed to or detracted from the performance of Smart Beta.
 Consistent with other analysis in this section, we calculate daily returns from July 1, 2017, to December 31, 2022.